White House Says American Among Three Detainees Freed By Belarus - UrduPoint

 In a statement, Radio Free Europe/Radio Liberty (RFE/RL) President Stephen Capus said: "This is a joyous day for Andrey, his wife, and their two young children.
 After more than three years apart, this family is together again thanks to President Trump."

+RFE/RL posted a video of Kuznechyk hugging his wife, still wearing a prison uniform.

-RFE/RL is a broadcaster funded by the US Congress, which was founded during the Cold War to transmit information behind the Iron Curtain.
+Founded during the Cold War, RFE/RL is a broadcaster funded by the US Congress to transmit information behind the Iron Curtain.

+Kuznechyk was arrested in 2021, and in 2022 was sentenced to six years in a hard labor camp on charges of participating in or organizing an "extremist organization," the broadcaster said.

 Recent Stories